< Motivation for drawing ability

 CONCLUSION

-Using rituals, we can structure a few minutes of predictable time at the beginning and end of every art period.
+Using practice rituals, learning rituals, and critical thinking rituals, we can structure a few minutes of predictable time at the beginning and end of every art period.
 We can address several significant shortcomings in art education.
 This proposal addresses the issue of artistic accountability, the problem of student attention span, the need to practice skills, the problem of self-confidence, the problem of copy work, the issue of creativity, the problem of knowing in art, the problem of art criticism, and the issue of teaching aesthetics.
 These are issues we cannot afford to ignore.
 We should habitually and ritually address these issues every day in every class.
 Otherwise, we cannot expect to gain the respect of our students, much less the communities we depend on for our support.
 This is a modest proposal.
 Please let me know what works for you.

 CITED REFERENCES